orcmkit/ORCmKit/EES/README.md

 ====================

-This folder contains the EES (Engineering Equation Solver) codes for modeling ORC systems and their subcomponents
+This folder contains the EES (Engineering Equation Solver) codes for modeling ORC systems and their subcomponents.